 Near the mouth of the Stikine River, close by Wrangell, Alaska, is Garnet Ledge, one of the better-known almandine garnet deposits.
-Specimens from here have been collected for over a century, starting with gold prospectors, once owned by the Boy Scouts, and Juneau’s Presbyterian Church, and now it is a registered Wilderness area held in trust for the children of Alaska.
+Specimens from here have been collected for over a century starting with gold prospectors.
+This area was once owned by the Boy Scouts and Juneau’s Presbyterian Church.
+It is now a registered Wilderness area held in trust for the children of Alaska.

-Today, you can see the simple 12-sided almandine crystals in mica schist from the Ledge world-wide in museums, in private collections, and to a lesser degree in jewelry.
+Today, you can see the simple 12-sided almandine crystals in mica schist from the Ledge worldwide in museums, in private collections, and to a lesser degree, in jewelry.
 These crystals are choice examples of an iron aluminum silicate garnet.
-They are not particularly well known for their gem quality, but Alaskan almandine garnets should be considered special in the business world.
-It happened that the deposit was once owned and operated by the Alaska Garnet Mining and Manufacturing Company in the early 20th century.
-This company was very special when it operated, not because of the garnets but because it was the first-ever business corporation in America fully owned and operated by women!
-Check it out on the internet under Wrangell, Alaska, garnets.
-What a great story it is!
+They are not well known for their gem quality.

-As for almandine garnets, the crystals are easy to recognize because the mineral usually forms in 12-sided crystals that are very hard, 6.5-7.5 on the Mohs scale.
+Almandine garnets are easy to recognize because the mineral usually forms in 12-sided crystals that are very hard.
+They are 6.5-7.5 on the Mohs scale.
 They survive after the host rock has been weathered away.
-That hardness makes this very common mineral suitable for industrial grinding use, so large deposits of garnets, usually metamorphic as in Alaska and Gore Mountain, New York, are mined.
-Some of these old mines, once abandoned, become rockhound sites of note, such as in Roxbury, Connecticut.

-The Roxbury garnets were chosen as the Connecticut State gem mineral.
-Connecticut is just one of several states that have chosen garnet as the state gem, including New York and Idaho.
-The State Gem program was established by the American Federation of Mineralogical Societies, which indicates what rockhounds can do when organized!
+Roxbury garnets are the Connecticut state mineral.
+Connecticut is done of several states that have chosen garnet as the state gem, including New York and Idaho.
+The State Gem program was established by the American Federation of Mineralogical Societies.

 Discovery of Tsavorite

-Grossular garnets are calcium aluminum silicate, and the calcium atoms can be replaced by other elements, which means grossular can be a range of colors: green, pink, gray, brown, even black.
-But tsavorite is unique in that the rich green color is caused by either vanadium or chromium in its chemistry.
-Mining this valuable gemstone took place in remote areas, and as Campbell told me once, he kept a huge snake in his tree house campsite to discourage intruders.
+Grossular garnets are calcium aluminum silicate.
+The calcium atoms can be replaced by other elements, which means grossular can be a range of colors: green, pink, gray, brown, even black.
+Tsavorite is unique because the rich green color is caused by either vanadium or chromium in its chemistry.

 The garnet family of crystals is one of the mainstays of mineralogy and our hobby.
-They are enough so every collector, even the most inexperienced, can field collect them and learn from them.
-Yet, the most advanced collector can also own and enjoy a suite of fine, rare garnet crystals.
+Every collector, even the most inexperienced, can field collect them and learn from them.
+Even the most advanced collector can also own and enjoy a suite of rare garnet crystals.
 Garnets are truly worthy of being in every collection.